a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Try opening volumes/folders until there are less than 8 windows but more than 127 icons.
 Verify that the "A window must be closed..." dialog has no Cancel button.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Verify that 127 icons can be shown.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 File > New Folder.
 Verify that a warning is shown and the window is closed.
 Repeat, with multiple windows open.
 Verify that everything repaints correctly, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
-Use File > Copy a File to copy a file into a directory represented by an open window.
+Use File > Copy To... to copy a file into a directory represented by an open window.
 Verify that after the copy, a warning is shown, the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Drag a file from another volume (to copy it) into an open window.
 Verify that after a copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Drag a volume icon into an open window.
 Verify that after the copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.